godatadriven/python-devcontainer-template/blogpost.md

 ![open Spark UI in the browser](https://godatadriven.com/wp-content/uploads/2022/10/application-running-on-port-4040.png)

-Resulting in the Spark UI like we know it:
+Resulting in the Spark UI as we know it:

 ![spark UI in the browser](https://godatadriven.com/wp-content/uploads/2022/10/spark-ui-visible-in-localhost-4040.png)